Toyota Operates a Six+ Sigma System. Toyota:

 - Map the Value Stream – this gives you a view from customer order to delivery

-- Perfection or Continuous Improvement – now that you are optimized, use Improvement Kata to continuously improve by averaging 132 ideas per person per year.
+- Seek Perfection using Continuous Improvement – now that you are optimized, use Improvement Kata to continuously improve by averaging 11 ideas by every person per year.

-What businesses call fat is what Lean Six Sigma calls waste, and businesses are full of it.
-If you operate like Toyota, you Constantly Get Rid of Fat, march towards Perfection and Build a Culture of Winning.
+What businesses call Fat is what Lean Six Sigma refers to as Waste, and businesses are full of it.
+If you Operate like Toyota, you Constantly Get Rid of Fat, march towards Perfection and Build a Culture of Winning.

-Healthcare is complex and slow to change in an environment of rapid change, Pandemics and future radical changes such as Single-Payer.
-Healthcare must become agile and lean to survive.
-Lean Six Sigma and the Tools of the Toyota Production System can lead you into the future.
+Hospitals are Complex and Slow to Change in an environment of rapid change, Pandemics, and future radical changes such as Single-Payer.
+Hospitals must Become Agile, Robust, and Lean, to Survive.
+Lean Six Sigma and the Tools of the Toyota Production System can Lead you into the Future.